-- Home visits are offered to all new pupils. - New Intake Evenings for reception parents are organised for the term prior to admission. - Visits are arranged for children in the term prior to entry. - EYFS staff observes children in their pre-school setting prior to entry. - EYFS staff greet the children at the start of the day and parents/ carers collect children from the classroom allowing them to talk to staff on a daily basis. - Parents are encouraged to help in school and on school trips. - Parents and carers are invited into school to attend assemblies, Story Cafes and training sessions e.g. phonics. - Parents' Evenings are held twice a year and an end of year report sent out. - Through the year special events are held which parents are invited to attend.
-For example, story cafes and picnics. - Parents can see their child's learning journey through their journal book. - News letters ensure parents are able to support their child's learning.
+- Home visits are offered to all new pupils. - New Intake Evenings for reception parents are organised for the term prior to admission. - Visits are arranged for children in the term prior to entry. - EYFS staff observes children in their pre-school setting prior to entry. - EYFS staff greet the children at the start of the day and parents/ carers collect children from the classroom allowing them to talk to staff on a daily basis.

+- Parents are encouraged to help in school and on school trips. - Parents and carers are invited into school to attend assemblies, Story Cafes and training sessions e.g. phonics. - Parents' Evenings are held twice a year and an end of year report sent out. - Through the year special events are held which parents are invited to attend.
+For example, story cafes and picnics. - Parents can see their child's learning journey through their journal book. - Weekly News letters ensure parents are able to support their child's learning. - Wow/proud moments are used to ensure the parents voice is heard within the learning environment.